 During the 2014 season, the Predators played their home games at the CFE Arena on the campus of the University of Central Florida and captured the South Division Championship.
 In July 2014, Orlando Predators LLC, a company owned by David A. Siegel, Founder and CEO of Westgate Resorts, purchased the Orlando Predators.
 Under the new ownership, the Predators made plans to return to the state-of-the-art Amway Center (AKA “The Jungle”) in downtown Orlando for the 2015 season.
 According to Siegel, the purchase of the Predators and return to the Amway Center was motivated by the opportunity to grant an already storied franchise the exposure and attention it deserves in a world-class venue.
 “The Orlando Predators is a great football franchise and I look forward to helping them remain highly competitive for years to come,” said Siegel.
 “They provide great entertainment value for value for locals and visitors alike and have been a staple in our community since they were introduced into the league over 20 years ago.”

-Siegel also plans to partner the Predators with the Westgate Foundation and create more community engagement opportunities.
-For example, plans include offering free tickets to underprivileged children and veterans (in the fall of 2014, 3,000 free tickets were offered to military veterans for the 2015 Predators home opener), as well as bussing guests from nearby Westgate Resort properties to the games and featuring a special section at the Amway Center for Westgate employees.
+The Predators have also partnered with the Westgate Foundation to create more community engagement opportunities.
+For example, the team has offered free tickets to underprivileged children and veterans (in the fall of 2014, 3,000 free tickets were offered to military veterans for the 2015 Predators home opener), and featured a special section at the Amway Center for Westgate employees.
 Westgate Resorts executive Jared Saft serves as President of the Orlando Predators, while ArenaBowl championship coach Rob Keefe has been head coach since 2013.
 Under Keefe’s leadership during the 2014 season, the team won its first South Division Championship title since 2006 and first home playoff game since 2010, and made a trip to the American Conference Finals.
-The Predators – who compete in the South Division of the American Conference of the AFL along with the Jacksonville Sharks, New Orleans VooDooo and Tampa Bay Storm – look forward to making a championship run in 2015.
+The Predators – who compete in the South Division of the American Conference of the AFL along with the Jacksonville Sharks, New Orleans VooDooo and Tampa Bay Storm – captured another South Division Championship title during the 2015 season.